dillondiatlo/portfolio/content/authors/admin/_index.md

 ---

-A data scientist with 10+ years of Advertising Industry experience, I thrive at the intersection of analytic technique and creative interpretation.
-Machine learning is a company's lifeblood.
-And through inventive and careful feature engineering, I hope to drive impact on an innovative, in-house team.
+A data scientist with 10+ years of Advertising Industry experience – I am a bridge between data and creativity.
+As a Data Scientist, I combine my decade-plus in B2B and B2C advertising with top-notch machine learning skills in Python, SQL, Tableau, predictive modeling, data analysis, and so much more.

+Bring me onto your in-house team and together we'll leverage data-driven insights to dominate the industry.

 Check out the Streamlit app I built that can predict where the highest taxi fare will be in any given NYC borough, at any minute: https://fareforecaster.streamlit.app/